Skip to content

 Export your WolfWave settings to a JSON file and restore them on another Mac.
 Accounts stay private.
 Reconnect Twitch on your terms.

 Save your settings to a file, restore them anywhere.
 Bring your setup to another Mac or back after a clean reinstall.
-Your accounts are never in the file, so backups are safe to keep and share.
+Credentials are never in the file, but custom-command text, blocked titles and artists, and your public Twitch channel name are.
+Share a backup only when you're comfortable sharing those settings.

 What gets backed up